PewDiePie: Streaming and content on other platforms

+On 9 April 2019, shortly before officially ending his competition with T-Series, Kjellberg announced that he would live-stream exclusively on streaming service DLive, as part of a deal with the company.
+Upon Kjellberg's 2020 signing to stream exlcusively on YouTube, he had amassed over 800,000 followers on DLive, but due to his deal with the former, and not having streamed on the latter in four months, Tubefilter noted that it was unclear if Kjellberg was still affiliated with DLive.
+Kjellberg's DLive channel was eventually deactivated.

+In January 2021, Kjellberg signed a distribution deal with Jellysmack, a content creation company.
+The deal entails Jellysmack optimizing and then distributing Kjellberg's content for a Facebook Watch audience, though Kjellberg would continue to debut his content on YouTube.

+After years of inactivity, Kjellberg's "PewDiePie" Twitch account began streaming episodes of the Canadian sitcom Trailer Park Boys in March 2023.
+This was part of a test by the distribution and monetization service CoPilot Media, as they were on the verge of rolling out "PewDiePie Infinity", "essentially an endless loop of [Kjellberg]'s videos."
+On 9 May, Kjellberg's Twitch account received a ban despite only streaming this previously aired content.
+Kjellberg's Twitch account has received further temporary bans in July 2023 and October 2024, for ambiguous reasons.

-Video games, authorship and fashion design
+Video games, authorship, and fashion design

 On 24 September 2015, Kjellberg released his own video game, PewDiePie: Legend of the Brofist, on iOS and Android.
 The game was developed by Canadian game developer Outerminds in collaboration with Kjellberg.
 On 29 September 2016, he released another game developed by Outerminds, PewDiePie's Tuber Simulator.
 It was released as a free app on iOS and Android devices and reached the number one spot on the App Store within a few days of its release.
 On 31 October 2017, former Goat Simulator developer and lead designer Armin Ibrisagic announced his partnership with Kjellberg for his video game Animal Super Squad.
 Kjellberg helped Ibrisagic with the core concept of the game and provided him with feedback and creative direction.
 In 2019, Kjellberg released two more video games: PewDiePie's Pixelings on 15 November and Poopdie on 12 December.
 The latter game was rejected from the App Store due to its "crude imagery and sound effects which may disgust users", but is available on Android.

 Penguin Group's Razorbill imprint released Kjellberg's This Book Loves You, a parody of self-help books, on 20 October 2015.
 The book is a collection of anti-proverbs paired with visuals.
 It was number-one on The New York Times Best Seller list for two weeks in the Young Adult Paperback category.
 Kjellberg and his wife Marzia launched Tsuki, a unisex clothing brand which they announced in a YouTube video.